Saint James, Trinidad and Tobago: Malls

 St. James spans a wide geographical area stretching from the St. James Crematorium via Long Circular Road to Fatima College on Mucurapo Road in one direction and from close to the overpass by Peakes to the Police Barracks along the Western Main Road in another direction.
 In this area, there is at least one large mall, Long Circular Mall and several mini malls or plazas scattered throughout the district.
 A mini mall is classified as being either a one or a two-storey building with several small stores, each of which sells a different range of items.

 The Long Circular Mall has been in existence since the late 1970s with services such as shoe repair, suitcases, shoes, flowers and books.

-Attached to the Mall is a branch of the supermarket chain Tru Valu.
-Currently, there is a vendor instore offering snacks prior to shopping.
-There is also an instore bakery which provides pre-packaged items along with freshly baked goods.

-Banking

-The Canadian Imperial Bank of Commerce (CIBC) opened a branch in the late-1950s at the corner of Mooneram Street.
-This branch of CIBC was closed several years after the merger of CIBC (Trinidad) and Republic Bank Limited.
-A food establishment is now located on this spot.

-The CIBC branch was later followed by branches of the Royal Bank of Canada, at Bournes Road and The Bank of Nova Scotia (Scotiabank), the latter occupying the spot where JP's (John Pereira) supermarket opened in the 1960s.

-There is also, currently, a branch of Republic Bank Limited located within Long Circular Mall.

-Manufacturer and pharmacies
+Manufacturer

 St. James is the headquarters of the Trinidadian-based soft-drink company Solo.
 During the 1970s, this company was located at the corner of Western Main Road and Long Circular Road.
 The operations of this company were moved close to Aranguez, where the soft drinks are currently manufactured.
 From the Highway, the factory is visible if one is heading towards the Piarco airport.

-There are at least four pharmacies in St. James along the Western Main Road.
-Many of these also sell stationery and food items.